MicrosoftDocs/powerapps-docs/articles/functions/function-replace-substitute.md

 **Replace**( *String*, *StartingPosition*, *NumberOfCharacters*, *NewString* )

 - *String* - Required.
 The string to operate on.
 - *StartingPosition* - Required.
-Character position to begin the replacement.
-The first character of the string is at position 1.
+Character position to start the replacement.
+The first character of *String* is at position 1.
 - *NumberOfCharacters* - Required.
-The number of characters to replace.
+The number of characters to replace in *String*.
 - *NewString* - Required.
 The replacement string.
-The replacement string does not need to be the same length as what it is replacing.
+The number of characters in this argument can differ from the *NumberOfCharacters* argument.

 **Substitute**( *String*, *OldString*, *NewString* [, *InstanceNumber* ] )

 - *String* - Required.
 The string to operate on.
 - *OldString* - Required.
-The string to be replaced.
+The string to replace.
 - *NewString* - Required.
-The replacement string.
-The length of this string does not need to be the same as what it is replacing.
+The replacement string. *OldString* and *NewString* can have different lengths.
 - *InstanceNumber* - Optional.
-By default, the first time a match is found for *OldString* it is replaced.
-You can specify which instance is to be replaced if there are more than one instance of *OldString* within *String*.
+By default, the first instance of *OldString* is replaced.
+If *String* contains more than one instance, you can specify which instance to replace.

 **Replace**( *SingleColumnTable*, *StartingPosition*, *NumberOfCharacters*, *NewString* )

 - *SingleColumnTable* - Required.
 A single-column table of strings to operate on.
 - *StartingPosition* - Required.
-Character position to begin the replacement.
-The first character of the string is at position 1.
+Character position to start the replacement.
+The first character of each string in the table is at position 1.
 - *NumberOfCharacters* - Required.
-The number of characters to replace.
+The number of characters to replace in each string.
 - *NewString* - Required.
 The replacement string.
-The replacement string does not need to be the same length as what it is replacing.
+The number of characters in this argument can differ from the *NumberOfCharacters* argument.

 **Substitute**( *SingleColumnTable*, *OldString*, *NewString* [, *InstanceNumber* ] )

 - *SingleColumnTable* - Required.
 A single-column table of strings to operate on.
 - *OldString* - Required.
-The string to be replaced.
+The string to replace.
 - *NewString* - Required.
-The replacement string.
-The length of this string does not need to be the same as what it is replacing.
+The replacement string. *OldString* and *NewString* can have different lengths.
 - *InstanceNumber* - Optional.
-By default, the first time a match is found for *OldString* it is replaced.
-You can specify which instance is to be replaced if there are more than one instance of *OldString* within *String*.
+By default, the first instance of *OldString* is replaced.
+If the table contains more than one instance, you can specify which instance to replace.